ar-to/ethereum-api/README.md

 ### Send Transaction

-Sending a transaction uses the `paramsUpdated` object and passes it to `web3.eth.sendTransaction(paramsUpdated)`
+Sending a transaction uses the `paramsUpdated` object and passes it to `web3.eth.sendTransaction(paramsUpdated)` and **requires a the from address to be an unlocked keystore address from inside the node**

 output